How to Get Performance Management Right

 Communication

-Leadership should have the necessary skills to set expectations for your team and offer constructive feedback that gives your people the chance to grow and develop.
+Leadership should have the necessary skills to set expectations for your team and offer constructive feedback that gives your people the chance to grow and develop, as well as making them feel safe and supported.
+Your people should feel able to approach their seniors, as well as HR, at any time for guidance, support, and with any queries.

 Always make sure each team member’s goals are in line with your own organisational objectives.